 But Stalin was their dictator.
 His personality symbolized decades of Russian history.
 Besides he “made Russia great again.”
 He made them a world power.
 They defeated Hitler and created an empire.
 (Then that nasty Gorbachev let it all go.)
 The Russian personality, although poor and enslaved had a “supra persona,” that is a part of his personality than transcended his ordinary, dreary, everyday personality.
 As a Russian,ˆhe was a big shot.
 He was a world player.
 Even the U.S. was afraid of him.

-In a similar way, Castro successfully fought against Uncle Sam for 65 years and was a world player.
+In a similar way, Castro successfully fought against Uncle Sam for 65 years and was also a world player, especially in Latin America.
 The imprisoned Cuban personality could pound his chest and say, “I’m a Cuban.
 I’m a big shot.”

-Now Trump is going to do the same for the U.S.: make it great again.
+Now Trump wants to do the same for the U.S.: make it great again.
 But the problem is that now every other country wants to be great again.
-And we know what that means.
+And we know what that means: eventual WW III.

 Take for example, Italy.
 Now many Italians want to pull out of the European Union and pound their chests, “We are Italians.
 We are great again.”